naik-pramod/cloud-architect/n-tier.md

 - Place a web application firewall (WAF) between the front end and the Internet.
 - Place each tier in its own subnet, and use subnets as a security boundary.
 - Restrict access to the data tier, by allowing requests only from the middle tier(s).
+- Do not allow direct RDP or SSH access to VMs that are running application code.
+Instead, operators should log into a jumpbox, also called a bastion host.
+This is a VM on the network that administrators use to connect to the other VMs.

 ## Example : N-tier architecture running on VMs
 ![N-Tier!](/images/n-tier-example.png)